Qualytics/userguide/docs/checks/max-partition-size-check.md

 **Potential Violation Messages**

-=== "Shape Anomaly"
-    !!! example
+!!! example "Shape Anomaly"
     In `LINEITEM`, more than 10,000 records were loaded.